Yury-Shevchenko/mad/README.md

 ### Scenario 4: “Custom display”

-The tabular format has been prevailing in the examples mentioned above.
-However, researchers might ask participants to make choices in other formats, e.g., in a more ecologically valid design.
-In this example, we consider the task where a participant chooses between two apartments, and the cues are positioned around each option.
+The previous examples have demonstrated the tabular format of the task.
+However, researchers might ask participants to make choices in other contexts, e.g., in a more ecologically valid design.
+In this example, we consider the task where a participant can examine cues that are positioned on a bicycle.
 The participants have to click on cues to see them.
 To customize the display, we need first to set the parameter *_customDisplay* to true.
 Then, we have to work with the “Content” of the screen, where we create both options and cues elements.
 For each of the options that participants can click to make a decision, we need to define an `id` that corresponds to the internal name of the option.
 The id can be set for any HTML element, giving you freedom to decide what the element should look like: it can be a text, an image, or a field.

 ```javascript